Capability Acquisition Framework & Organizational Signal Alignment in Recruitment

 Not all training certifications are valuable or legit – especially those social media certifications which have become more and more popular among applicants who go through social media training and the like to “boost” their CVs.

-I wouldn’t pay attention to a social media certificate as I’ve never seen a comprehensive training that worked well enough.
+I wouldn’t pay attention to a superficial signal artifact as I’ve never seen a comprehensive training that worked well enough.

 Case in point, one does not have to undergo comprehensive lectures on how to handle social media accounts.
 You don’t need to be employed to maintain social accounts.